Alliant Credit Union Savings Account Review

 |Retirement savings accounts (IRAs)||Yes|

-Alliant Credit Union’s 0.60% interest rate may not be the highest available.
-(See our Best Savings Accounts of 2021 review to compare.)
+Alliant Credit Union’s interest rate may not be the highest available.
+(See our Best Savings Accounts overview to compare.)
 And its $100 minimum requirement to start earning interest knocked it down a peg on our scoresheet.
 But if you’re looking to bank at a community-owned, not-for-profit financial institution, Alliant is a solid choice.

 With its inclusive membership requirements and easy sign-up, plus the ability to set up multiple high-yield accounts to track individual goals, Alliant competes with any big-name bank out there.
 What you can’t measure in dollars and cents is the feel-good factor — the sense of belonging to a cause-supporting group, since once you join you’re not just a standard customer, but a “member.”